Shankarpali Recipe (Sweet Diamond Cuts)

 About Shankarpali

 Shankarpali (Sweet Diamond Cuts, Sweet Tukdi) is a crispy (khuskhushit), flaky, and deep-fried snack very popular in Maharashtra and Karnataka.
-Because of its square shape, it is also called diamond cuts.
+Because of its square shape, it is also called a diamond cut.

 These irresistible bite-sized cookies are mostly made sweet.
 However, you can also make a savory version.
 You can check the recipe to make savory shankarpali here.

-Made using a few simple ingredients, this popular snack is a must-make for festivals like Ganesh Chaturthi, Holi, Diwali, and special occasions like marriages, get-togethers, etc. You can also make it for your tea time and serve it with coffee or tea.
+Made with a few simple ingredients, this popular snack is a must-make for festivals like Ganesh Chaturthi, Holi, and Diwali, as well as special occasions like weddings and get-togethers.
+You can also make it for your tea time and serve it with beaten coffee or masala tea.

-Try my no-fail recipe to make the perfect shankarpali recipe every time.
+Try my no-fail shankarpali recipe for the perfect shankarpali every time.

 Difference Between Shankarpali and Shakarpara